 The Detective WenJian Liu Foundation’s mission is to help strengthen the emotional state of immediate family members of Law Enforcement Officers in coping with the stress of their tragic loss by providing a highly trained therapeutic dog.
-The foundation recognizes the deterioration of mental health need for families of Line Of Duty deaths.
+The foundation recognizes the traumatic impact on mental health and special needs of families devastated by Line Of Duty deaths.
 Read our full mission statement here and Detective WenJian Liu’s story here.

 Peixia Chen Liu

 Peixia Chen Liu is the wife of New York City Police Officer and hero, WenJian Liu.
-Wen Jian Liu was brutally murdered on December20, 2014 along with his partner Police Officer Rafael Ramos.
-When WenJian passed away, she received emotional support from her dog, Liu.
+Wen Jian Liu was brutally murdered on December 20, 2014 along with his partner Police Officer Rafael Ramos.
+Shortly after WenJian passed away, she adopted a rescue dog and named him Liu.
 Liu brought strength and hope back to her life.
 Through this experience, she realized her calling in life—to give and care for others who have gone through similar difficulties.
-Peixia wants to be able to share her experiences to help others, especially the families of those in the line of duty who are going through heartbroken times.
+Peixia wants to be able to share her experiences to help others, especially the families of those who made the ultimate sacrifice in the line of duty who are going through heartbreaking times.

 Two years after her husband’s death, she gave birth to their beautiful daughter, Angelina.
 Peixia wishes that one day Angelina will know her father was a hero, and she hopes that WenJian’s legacy lives on through this foundation.

-John Valles is a military veteran who served in the US Navy and NY Army National Guard from 1972 to 1990.
+John Valles is a military veteran who served in the US Navy (1963 – 1969) and NY Army National Guard (1980 – 1985).
 John is also the president of The Traffic Squad Benevolent Association, the oldest NYPD fraternal organization.
 He attended John Jay College of Criminal Justice and is a retired NYPD Director of Traffic Enforcement.

 John served in the NYPD from 1996 through 2017 and he managed a force of 3500 Uniformed and Civilian employees.
 His responsibility included the enforcement of all Traffic Regulations City wide.
 Units Included: Parking Enforcement, Intersection Control, Towing, Construction Enforcement, Truck Enforcement, and Support the Movie TV Unit, and special events.